Tasty Recipes for the Home Cook

 1. Bring water, Old Bay, bay leaves, garlic, and onion to a boil in a large 16-quart boiling pot on high heat with lid on.
 (See Note 1)

-2. While water comes to a full boil, prep the remaining ingredients.
+2. While the water comes to a full boil, prep the remaining ingredients.

 3. If your shrimp is not deveined, cut through the shell on the back of the shrimp using a small pointed knife or scissors.
 Cut 1/8-inch deep through the flesh along the back.
-Lift up the black vein with the point of the knife or scissors and pull out.
+Lift up the black vein with a pointy or scissors and pull it out.

-5. Clean mussels: Farm raised mussels are typically clean and free of sand and grit.
+5. Clean mussels: Farm-raised mussels are typically clean and free of sand and grit.
 Rinse them under water just before cooking.
 Wild mussels require more cleaning.
 Soak for 15 to 20 minutes in cold water.
-Scrub shell with scrub brush.
+Scrub the shell with a scrub brush.

 6. Debeard mussels: see below for instructions.
 Rinse.